 - Controlling and minority shareholders - which is the partner in question?
 Options for how to handle a partner not doing their part will depend on whether they are a controlling shareholder or a minority shareholder.

 Ritchie v.
 Rupe

 The Texas Supreme Court 6-3 opinion in the Ritchie v.
 Rupe case in 2014 drastically changed the buyout rights of minority shareholders.
 In the majority of shareholder cases, minority shareholders may not sue majority shareholders for oppression based on Ritchie v.
 Rupe.
 Only very limited circumstances will allow minority shareholders to successfully do so.
 These include breach of fiduciary duty, breach of contract, fraud, fraudulent transfers and request for a receiver.
 While this new development hinders the actions minority shareholders can take, taking steps such as having a detailed written shareholder agreement in place is the best way to help protect their interests.

 Regardless of your position as a majority or minority shareholder, one of the most important things to have is a written shareholder agreement that is as detailed as possible.
 Bracing for situations that seem unlikely by including them in an agreement will help all parties involved be better prepared for the future of not just the shareholders, but for the company as a whole.
 Although no one anticipates their business partner taking a back seat and burdening the others with all of the responsibilities, agreements that can outline what happens in these situations are crucial.

-If you find yourself taking on a fellow shareholder's obligations, contact the business attorneys of Hendershot, Cannon & Hisey, P.C. today to explore your options as a shareholder.
+If you find yourself taking on a fellow shareholder's obligations, contact the business attorneys of Hendershot, Cowart & Hisey, P.C. today to explore your options as a shareholder.